ibrar-syed/Graphical_User_Interface_Medics/README.md

 ## 💡 License

 This project is intended for research and educational use.
 For clinical deployment, consult relevant medical regulations and validation standards.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.